Masthead4

 User: the person signing the Application and includes any person or organisation on whose behalf the Application is made.

 Letting fees must be paid not less than 28 days in advance of the Booking Date or (in the case of repeat Booking Dates) at such other times as the Hall Lettings Manager may agree with the User.
-Payments are to be made by cheque made payable to St. Ninian's Episcopal Church or by such other means as the Hall Lettings Manager may agree with the User.
+Payments are to be made by cheque made payable to St. Ninian's Church, Hall Account or by such other means as the Hall Lettings Manager may agree with the User.

 The Church reserves the right to require a new User to pay a non-refundable deposit representing 30% of the letting fee (rounded up to nearest multiple of £5) for any Letting at the time of submission of its Application to secure the Booking Date.